 6.2 Urban Vehicle Preconditioning for All Hybrid Electric Vehicles, Except Hybrid Fuel Cell Vehicles and Off-Vehicle Charge Capable Hybrid Electric Vehicles.

-To be conducted pursuant to the “California Evaporative Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles” with the following supplemental requirements:
+To be conducted pursuant to the “California Evaporative Emission Standards and Test Procedures for 2001 through 2025 Model Year Passenger Cars, Light-Duty trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles and 2021 and Subsequent Model Year Motorcycles” with the following supplemental requirements:

 6.2.1 The vehicle shall be preconditioned in the driver-selectable mode to be tested.

-6.2.2 The hybrid electric vehicle shall be pushed or towed to a work area for the initial fuel drain and fill according to section III.D.1. of the “California Evaporative Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles.”
+6.2.2 The hybrid electric vehicle shall be pushed or towed to a work area for the initial fuel drain and fill according to section III.D.1. of the “California Evaporative Emission Standards and Test Procedures for 2001 through 2025 Model Year Passenger Cars, Light-Duty trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles and 2021 and Subsequent Model Year Motorcycles.”

 6.2.3 Following the initial fuel drain and fill, the vehicle shall complete an initial soak period of a minimum of 6 hours.
 After completing the initial soak period, the vehicle shall be pushed or towed into position on a dynamometer and preconditioned by driving the UDDS cycle.